Rrmurrent/Word-Guess-Game/README.md

 Begin the game by pressing a letter on the keyboard.
 If you guess incorrecrtly, you lose a life.
 But if you guess correctly, you live to guess another day.
 You have five guesses.
 Let the games begin.

 As you correctly guess letters, the underscores will be filled in.
-Any incorrectly guessed letters are kept track and shown for teh player to see.
+Any incorrectly guessed letters are kept track of and shown for the player to see.